The 2300 Days (Daniel 8-9)

 As another parallel example, in Daniel 7, the saints would be in this troublesome state (given to the horn), which was allowed for 1260 years until the time of the judgment/court scene.
 "I beheld, and the same horn [Papal-led Roman Realm] made war with the saints [God's people], and prevailed against them; Until the Ancient of days came, and judgment was given to the saints of the most High [vindicating right as a result of investigating the books]; and the time came that the saints possessed the kingdom" (Daniel 7:21-22).
 In Daniel 8, the saints would be in this troublesome state until the cleansing of the sanctuary [restoration of the right] (Daniel 8:13-14, 12:11).
 This not only links the little horn of Daniel 7 to the little horn of Daniel 8, but also links the court scene of Daniel 7 to the sanctuary cleansing in Daniel 8.

 As represented by the sacrificial animals in this vision, the casting down of the sanctuary by the little horn, and the cleansing of the sanctuary, the focus of the prophecy is on God's sanctuary.
-The little horn magnifies himself even to the prince of the host, takes away the daily sacrifice, and casts down the sanctuary (Dan.
+The little horn magnifies himself even to the prince of the host, takes away the daily sacrifice from the Lord, and casts down the Lord's sanctuary (Dan.
 8:11).

-This same symbol is referenced as the abomination that maketh desolate in Daniel 11.
+This same situation is referenced as the abomination that maketh desolate in Daniel 11.

 "And arms shall stand on his part, and they shall pollute the sanctuary of strength, and shall take away the daily sacrifice, and they shall place the abomination that maketh desolate" (Daniel 11:31).

 Jesus pointed us to who this abomination would be.
 Read the three gospel verses that refer to this event: